 Only once approval has been granted by the DOL, your employer can submit the visa application to USCIS.
 The employer will then be notified when the petition has been approved.

 Please note that there is a cap on the amount of H-1B visas that are available each fiscal year, currently 65,000, although the first 20,000 petitions filed on behalf of beneficiaries with a US master’s degree or higher are exempt from the cap.

 Additionally, H-1B workers who are petitioned for or employed at an institution of higher education or its affiliated or related nonprofit entities or a nonprofit research organization, or a government research organization are also not subject to this numerical cap.

 Investing in the USA

 If you who have funds to invest, you may also explore your eligibility for the E2 treaty investor visa.
-This is a non-immigrant visa for nationals of countries with whom the US maintains a treaty of commerce and navigation, and who have a significant amount of money to invest in a US-based enterprise.
+This is a non-immigrant, temporary visa for nationals of countries with whom the US maintains a treaty of commerce and navigation to invest in a US-based enterprise.
 The company can be established or a start up.

 While there are relatively limited US post study work visa options for overseas graduates, seeking expert legal advice well in advance of your visa expiry can help improve your prospects of being able to stay in the US with lawful status.

 Depending on your circumstances, you may be eligible for a visa to remain in the US on the basis of a personal relationship, such as marrying a US citizen.
 For advice on your immigration options to stay in the US after your graduate, contact us.